mauriziospaccialbelli/Make_XZ/README.md

 **ENGLISH** / [ITALIANO](README(IT).md)

-Support the 3Dingegno project "born to be free" by [Patreon](https://www.patreon.com/3Dingegno) or [Liberapay](https://liberapay.com/3Dingegno/)

 The Make XZ is a Cartesian 3D printer with a double X carriage that uses openbuilds profiles and the duet wifi board... in addition to being precise and silent, has several interesting features.

 The Make XZ can have different configurations thanks to the different modules and the native support for the double X carriage.